Murder, Fake News, And Hacking Concerns Cloud Disputed Kenyan Election

 — Chinta (@kenya_politico) August 11, 2017

 John Kerry and other international observers in the country urged calm and said the results—which showed an unexpectedly wide margin of 1.4 million votes for Kenyatta—were acceptable, and that a review of the election should be conducted through the courts.
+Former President Barack Obama, whose father was Kenyan, has urged the country to reject “tribal and ethnic hatred” and to “work together no matter what the outcome.”

 “If anything was electronically fiddled with, there is a way to go back and absolutely ascertain what happened in the polling station,” Kerry said on Thursday.
-He did not discount the possibility that voting systems had been hacked.
-But he and other international observers said the electoral system appeared mostly fair.
+Kerry—who in 2004 conceded to George W. Bush amid questions about voting in Ohio—did not discount the possibility of election tampering.
+But he and other international observers said the electoral system appeared mostly fair, in part because votes were collected electronically and then approved by multiple party officers from both parties at each polling station using paper forms.
 “So by paper ballots, there is a protection of each and every Kenyan’s vote.”

+Odinga, who raised an unsuccessful legal challenge to the 2013 election, has said that his party would not return to court, but also said he would accept the results if it turned out he had lost “fairly.”

 @StateDept demonstrations already rocking parts of Kenya police using live bullets locak media is put in blackout..
 That's free n fair pic.twitter.com/lz4MJY3yQb

+The opposition claimed that a hacker had tampered with results by using the credentials of a murdered election official, Chris Msando, whose tortured body was found outside Nairobi late last month.
 The commission chairman said that there was only a failed attempt to hack into the country’s voting system, and rejected the opposition’s argument over evidence that, he wrote on Facebook, is “obviously and plainly falsified and contains elementary errors.”

 Are these the same people who swore to serve and protect ? #StopKisumuKillings. #KenyaPresident pic.twitter.com/m5HEYY3PCR